hhvm/user-documentation/guides/hack/00-overview/02-typing.md

 Imagine that you're testing this code, and every time you see it work because the value of `$a` is always and `int`, and always greater than 0.
 You might assume that this is a bug-free piece of code, when this might not be the case: unintended behavior will result if `$b` is ever not an `int`, but that will only show up when `$a <= 0` as well!

-Hack introduces the concept of typing in order to protect against these kinds of run-time errors.
+Hack's type annotation mechanism helps protect against these kinds of run-time errors.
 So now you can explicitly tell Hack that what type you intend a variable to be:

 @@ typing-examples/hack-function.php @@